-There are many court proceedings in The Netherlands concerning the methodology of measuring concentrations of air pollutants.
-Dutch law sets forth elaborate legal principles for determining whether the air quality should be assessed at a given location, such as the principle of applicability, exposure and representativeness.
+Similarly, Dutch law sets forth elaborate legal principles for determining whether the air quality should be assessed at a given location, such as the principle of applicability, exposure and representativeness.
 The application and interpretation of these criteria are subject to repeated court proceedings (see the report of The Netherlands).

-(iv) Challenging projects that cause incremental air pollution in areas with poor air quality
+(iii) Challenging projects that cause incremental pollution in areas with poor air quality.
 The wording of the Directive appears to be too programmatic and broad for compelling relevant authorities to deny individual projects' permits on account of their contribution to rising pollution levels.
-It is for this reason not very surprising that national laws and domestic courts have adopted varying approaches towards granting individuals the right to halt major development projects that would cause additional air pollution in areas with poor air quality.
+It is for this reason not very surprising that national laws and domestic courts have adopted varying approaches towards granting individuals the right to halt major development projects that would cause an exceedance of a limit value or result in additional air pollution in areas already in exceedance with regard to certain pollutants.
 Such lawsuits are usually brought by private persons against neighbouring large-scale projects.